DylanTai/PDF-to-TXT/README.md

 ## Overview

 This project turns insurance-style “Line Item Detail” statements into Excel-ready text files.
 Each page is preprocessed with OpenCV, passed through **Amazon Textract** for OCR, and parsed into pipe-delimited columns that drop cleanly into Excel.
-The sample `mom.pdf` shipped with the repo is a 227-page contents inventory where every row contains the fields we extract:
+The sample that I originall had was a 227-page contents inventory where every row contains the fields we extract:

 - an item number (`1.` … `5,295.`)
 - description text that may wrap onto multiple lines